 Approximately 647,000 people die from heart disease each year in the US, which equates to 1 in every 4 deaths.
 In the years 2014 and 2015, heart disease cost the United States about $219 billion each year, which includes costs from health care services, medicines, and lost productivity due to death.
 Finding therapeutic interventions in heart disease not only will improve the patients’ life quality but also lighten the economic burden on the society.

-In 2017, scientists from Case Western Reserve University, who published a study in the Journal of Molecular and Cellular Cardiology, found nicotinamide mononucleotide (NMN) supplementation promotes the health of the cell’s powerhouse, the mitochondria, and prevents heart failure.
+Scientists from Case Western Reserve University, who published a study in the Journal of Molecular and Cellular Cardiology, found nicotinamide mononucleotide (NMN) supplementation promotes the health of the cell’s powerhouse, the mitochondria, and prevents heart failure.
 Previous studies have associated mitochondrial dysfunction with heart failure, and researchers have recognized reductions in nicotinamide adenine dinucleotide (NAD+) levels in mitochondrial dysfunction.

 “Short-term administration of NMN, a precursor of NAD+, preserved mitochondrial homeostasis and rescued heart function from pressure overload-induced heart failure,” stated the scientists of the study.
-They also noted that NMN may have preserved mitochondrial function and prevented heart failure by boosting NAD+ levels, improving sirtuin function.
-Increased sirtuin function led to reduced molecular tagging, which improved the activation of proteins in mitochondria important for cellular energy production and health.
-Following their findings,NMN could be an effective therapy for heart failure.
+They go on to say that this study is proof that administration of NMN (even short-term) could be an effective therapy for heart failure, at least in mice.